 Some words in the English language are so similar that it’s confusing to know which version should be used in specific contexts, for example, ‘affect’ vs. ‘effect’.
 This game will test your students on the different uses of homonyms through fun, interactive quizzes and help them get to grips with trickier aspects of semantic and lexical concepts.

 Quizzes are a great way to consolidate your pupil’s knowledge and skills regarding punctuation.
 Kids will learn and practise using punctuation, such as commas, speech marks, colons, semicolons, full stops, exclamation marks, question marks and apostrophes, while engaging with interactive quizzes.

 The Skillwise website is a part of the BBC Teach initiative and provides a wide range of teaching resources and printable games for you to play with your pupils to teach them all about English grammar.
 In these interactive lesson starters, your pupils will learn different word types and explore verbs, nouns, adjectives, adverbs, pronouns and connectives.

-Online Shakespeare games for KS3
+Shakespeare games for KS3 students

-Adventure at Dragon Castle is an exciting puzzle adventure eBook featuring a fun-filled adventure story, vibrant illustrations and intriguing puzzles to solve.
-This eBook will help teachers educate their students about new nouns, verbs and adjectives, that students may not have encountered before.
+Adventure at Dragon Castle is an exciting puzzle adventure eBook featuring a fun-filled story, vibrant illustrations and intriguing challenges to solve.
+This eBook will help teachers educate their students about new nouns, verbs and adjectives that students may not have encountered before.

-What better way to get the imagination flowing for a creative writing session than with some simple randomised prompts?
+What better way to get the imagination flowing for a creative writing session than with simple randomised prompts?
 Story cubes, or story dice, let you roll for concept inspiration and storyboard ideas.
-Why not set a brief, give some story cubes to your class and let them create completely unique stories to practice and deepen their vocabulary?
+Why not set a brief, give some story cubes to your class and let them create completely unique stories to practise and deepen their vocabulary?

 Need more games for KS3?

-English games on interactive displays
+English games on Promethean interactive displays

 Are you interested in learning more?
 Speak with a Promethean expert and request your FREE demo today!